Hanson Cement

-Hanson Cement is a cement production company located in the United Kingdom.
+Hanson Cement was a cement production company located in the United Kingdom.
 It was called Castle Cement until it was rebranded in 2009.
-The company is now owned by HeidelbergCement.
+The company is now owned by HeidelbergCement, with the UK business managed by Heidelberg Materials UK.
 Hanson Cement has a long history dating back to the early 19th century, when it was founded as the Portland Cement Company.

 History

 The company was formed in 1981 through an amalgamation of three firms: